 There are over 50 healing forests in Japan today.
 Quiet places in nature where people can go to reflect, relax, and rejuvenate without feeling unsafe.

-We have collected some wonderful forest games and meditations to help you find your calm at this page.
+We have collected some wonderful forest games and meditations to help you find your calm on our page for Forest Walks.
 Here’s an example:

 Problem Pebbles – Pick a handful of pebbles on your walk.
 Imagine each pebble is a problem you are facing or a troublesome situation you are dealing with.
 Keep dropping the pebbles as you walk.